jhpyle/docassemble/_docs/background.md

 The "check in" process takes place:

 * Every six seconds, as well as
-* Every time a "change" event takes place on an input element.
+* Every time a [change] event takes place on an input element.
 For text inputs, this happens when the "focus" leaves the text box, as it does when the user clicks outside the text box or presses the tab key.
+The [change] event is not triggered from every keypress.

 In the above example, a counter is incremented each time the browser "checks in."
 In addition, the current value of `favorite_food` is